margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful to forgive people
 * Grateful for graduates of Norfolk Academy and ways people use liberal arts degrees
 * Grateful for people who democratize words, the heart, and music
+* Grateful for the connection between Shakespeare and music

 <br>